ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ### PUT Handler {#node-put}

-The PUT handler is used to get the KDC to produce and return individual keying material to protect outgoing messages for the node (identified by NODENAME) for the group identified by GROUPNAME.
-Application profiles MAY also use this handler to rekey the whole group.
-It is up to the application profiles to specify if this handler supports renewal of individual keying material, renewal of the group keying material or both (OPT8).
+The PUT handler processes requests from a Client that asks for new individual keying material, as required to process messages exchanged in the group.

 The handler expects a request with empty payload.
 In case the request has a non-empty payload, the KDC MUST respond with a 4.00 (Bad Request) error message.

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the client identified by NODENAME.
-The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ8).
+The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to the Client identified by NODENAME.
 If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

-The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
+The handler also verifies that the Client and the node name NODENAME used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.03 (Forbidden) error response.

-Additionally, the handler verifies that the node is a current member of the group.
+Additionally, the handler verifies that the Client is a current member of the group.
 If the verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

-Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
+Also, the handler verifies that this operation is consistent with the set of roles that the Client has in the group (REQ8).
 If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles").

 If the KDC is currently not able to serve this request, i.e., to generate new individual keying material for the requesting client, the KDC MUST respond with a 5.03 (Service Unavailable) error message.
 The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
 The value of the 'error' field MUST be set to 4 ("No available node identifiers").

-If all verifications succeed, the handler returns a 2.05 (Content) message containing newly-generated keying material for the Client, and/or, if the application profiles requires it (OPT8), starts the complete group rekeying.
+If all verifications succeed, the handler returns a 2.05 (Content) message containing newly generated, individual keying material for the Client.
 The payload of the response is formatted as a CBOR map.
 The specific format of newly-generated individual keying material for group members, or of the information to derive it, and corresponding CBOR label, MUST be specified in the application profile (REQ18) and registered in {{iana-reg}}.

+The typical successful outcome consists in replying with newly generated, individual keying material for the Client, as defined above.
+However, application profiles of this specification MAY also extend this handler in order to achieve different akin outcomes (OPT8), for instance:

+* Not providing the Client with newly generated, individual keying material, but rather rekeying the whole group, i.e., providing all the current group members with newly generated group keying material.

+* Both providing the Client with newly generated, individual keying material, as well as rekeying the whole group, i.e., providing all the current group members with newly generated group keying material.

+In either case, the handler may specify the new group keying material as part of the 2.05 (Content) response.

+Note that this handler is not intended to accommodate requests from a group member to trigger a group rekeying, whose scheduling and execution is an exclusive prerogative of the KDC.

 #### Request to Change Individual Keying Material {#new-keys}